 The view of Jimbaran beach with Garuda’s DC-10 taxiing on Denpasar airport in the distance.

 We also paid visit to my father’s college friend, who worked as a head of Department of Transportation division office in Bali.
 We are so close that we’re like family.
 They took us around to pass our time while waiting for our connecting flight.
-We even took shower in their house before we embark our journey to Australia.
+We even took some wash in their house before we embark our journey to Australia.

 The aerial view of Bali airport’s old domestic terminal.
 You can see roofed pathway that connect it with the international terminal.